It’s amazing what people are able to create with so few ingredients: Cuban food is simply delicious.

 The daily diet of Cubans consists of rice and beans and a few other things.
 A Cuban-style meal is usually very plain.
-The most typical Cuban food is the comida criolla, a dish that along with rice and beans has a salad, plantains (often fried) and at times eggs, pork, chicken or fish.
+The most typical dish is the comida criolla, which sees rice and beans served with a salad, plantains (often fried) and at times eggs, pork, chicken or fish.

 Also known as moros y cristianos, congrí is a staple of Cuban cuisine.
-It is a combination of white rice with black beans which are cooked in garlic, oil and a bunch of other spices.
-I think I had it every day when I traveled to Cuba, and I actually loved it.
+It is a combination of white rice with black beans cooked in garlic, oil and a bunch of other spices.
 The best one I had as at Abalidia, a lovely casa particular where I stayed in Havana.

 Cuban cuisine has its own version of one of the most typical dishes in Spain.
-I tried it in Havana Vieja, the day after I arrived, and it certainly was good.
-It had chicken, ham, chorizo (sausage), and a bunch of seafood such as shrimps, scallops and lobster.
-What can I say, other than it was delicious – especially if accompanied by a mojito!
+It has chicken, ham, chorizo (sausage), and a bunch of seafood such as shrimps, scallops and lobster.

 Arroz con pollo